oracle/graal/substratevm/JNIviaSVM.md

 package org.pkg.apinative;

 public final class Native {
-    private static native int add(@CEntryPoint.IsolateContext long isolateId, int a, int b);
+    private static native int add(long isolateId, int a, int b);
 }
 ```
 the package name of the class as well as name of the method has to correspond
 (after the [JNI mangling](https://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/design.html))
 to the name of the `@CEntryPoint` introduced previously.
-The first argument shall
+The first argument is
-be a portable (e.g. `long`) identifier of the SubstrateVM isolate.
+a portable (e.g. `long`) identifier of the SubstrateVM isolate.
 The rest of the arguments
-shall match the parameters of the entry point.
+matches the parameters of the entry point.

 ## Loading the Native Library